robovice/.github/profile/README.md

 ## Hi there 👋

-### Here are Active Open Source projects, feel free to send us pull requests
+### Here are Active Open Source projects, feel free to contribute.

 - <a href="https://github.com/tejasc0/robovice-pwa">tejasc0/robovice-pwa</a><br>
 - <a href="https://github.com/tejasc0/robovice-modal-form">tejasc0/robovice-modal-form</a><br>